 If you’re going to do this you’ll need:

-Okay, before we get started.
-Buy a piece of iron on that matches your jeans!
+TIP: Buy an iron on patch that matches your jeans!
 This is all that I had on hand, and I figured it wouldn’t show so I just used it.

 Cut your jeans patch so that it is larger than the hole in your jeans.
 Iron it on to your jeans on the inside of the jeans waistband.